stahoos/authake/README.txt

 CakePlugin::load('Authake');

+3. Add the Authake/db/authake_clean.sql to your database.

+4. Add this to your config/database.php to make authake work.
+The idea behind this is that it would be possible to have 1 Authake instalation which handle multiple apps.

+var $authake = array(
+'datasource' => 'Database/Mysql',
+'persistent' => false,
+'host' => 'localhost',
+'login' => ", //username for the db
+'password' => ", //password for the db
+'database' => 'authake', //or any other where you have imported the authake.sql file 'prefix' => ",
+);

-- Create AppController.php in you'r app's Controller folder first.
+5. Create AppController.php in you'r app's Controller folder first.

-- Change it's contents like this: UPDATED: No need debug_kit anymore
+Change it's contents like this: UPDATED: No need debug_kit anymore

  <?php
 class AppController extends Controller {